bgermann/cforms2/readme.txt

 * bugfix:   added UI CSS mods to accomodate pre WP2.7 admin interface
 * bugfix:   wrong dashboard icon extension (png vs gif)
 * bugfix:   hover text over AJAX option on 'form settings'
-* bugfix:   multi-page forms: after final submission, form #1 on occcasion would render only partly
+* bugfix:   multi-page forms: after final submission, form #1 on occasion would render only partly
 * bugfix:   multi-page forms: if used with "WP comment form feature" at the same time, comment form would also be replaced with the current multi-part form
 * bugfix:   multi-page forms: when deploying several MP form series the SESSION would in some cases not be reset
 * bugfix:   in v10.0 access priviliges for tracking required to be "manage_cforms"
 * other:    fixed CommentLuv support
 * other:    WP2.7+ fixed admin UI : support for removeable top err/warning messages
-* other:    a few minor UI adjustments to accomodate 1024px wide screens a tad better
+* other:    a few minor UI adjustments to accommodate 1024px wide screens a tad better
 * other:    some cosmetic icon adjustments

 = 10.0 =